 It shall be lawful to construct and maintain a railway, with all necessary, proper, and usual works and conveniences in connection therewith, along the lines described in the Schedule.

-Schedule

-KWINANA

-RAILWAY TO THE KWINANA INDUSTRIAL AREA

-Description of Main Line of Railway
+Schedule — Line of Coogee - Kwinana Railway

+[s.
+2]

+[Heading inserted: No. 19 of 2010 s.
+5.]

 Commencing at a point at the Southern End of the loop at Coogee Station on the Robbs Jetty-Woodman’s Point Railway about 16 miles 55 chains from Perth and proceeding thence in a southerly direction for approximately 2 miles 60 chains and thence in a south south-easterly direction for approximately 2 miles 55 chains and thence in a south south-westerly direction for approximately 30 chains and thence in a southerly direction for approximately 25 chains and thence in a south-easterly direction for approximately 55 chains and thence in a south south-easterly direction for approximately 55 chains and thence in a southerly direction for approximately 20 chains and thence in a westerly direction for approximately 40 chains terminating at a point near the south western corner of Cockburn Sound Loc.
 131 as more particularly set out and delineated in red on map marked C.E.
 Plan 41258 deposited pursuant to Edw.
 VII.
 No. 47 2 section 96.

 Total length about 8 miles 20 chains.